thewpsquad/squad-modules/readme.txt

 Requires at least: 5.0.0
 Tested up to: 6.4
 Requires PHP: 5.6
-Stable tag: 1.2.5
+Stable tag: 1.2.6
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Enhance your Divi-powered websites with an elegant collection of Divi modules.
+Enhance your Divi Theme/Builder-powered websites effortlessly with an elegant collection of Divi modules.
+Elevate design and functionality with advanced dividers, post grids, flip boxes, image sliders, form styles and more.
+Create visually stunning layouts tailored to your unique style.
+Unlock the full potential of your Divi Builder experience today!